Northern Vermont University

 Northern Vermont University-Lyndon

 Founded in 1911 as a one-year teacher-training school housed at nearby Lyndon Institute, the Lyndon Training Course gradually expanded its curriculum and graduated its first four-year class, with 18 students, in 1944.
 The first male and out-of-state students were admitted in the ‘40s.
 In 1951, the college opened at its current location, the former estate of Theodore N. Vail, American Telephone and Telegraph Company’s first president, who was instrumental in establishing Lyndon Institute.

 The Vermont Legislature established the Vermont State Colleges System in 1961, and Lyndon Teachers College became Lyndon State College.
 Liberal-arts degree programs were added to complement the teacher-training programs.
 In the ‘60s and ‘70s, the campus grew significantly with a new library, dining hall, and other buildings.
 The curriculum expanded rapidly, too, with new programs in business, meteorology, and other disciplines.
 In the ‘70s, the college launched a master’s program in education.
-Now NVU-Lyndon also offers master’s degrees in clinical mental health counseling and liberal studies.
+Now NVU-Lyndon also offers master’s degrees in education and liberal studies.